LaurentInSeattle/Lyt.Quantics/README.md

 for Mac or Unix:
 Install the 'Free for non-commercial use' Jet Brains Ryder Edition, or the Pro or Enterprise.

+First clone the Lyt.Avalonia.Framework repository.
-Then clone the repo', open the solution, build, etc.
+Then clone this repo' in the same root folder, open the solution, build, etc.

 <p align="left"><img src="FullAdderScreenshot.png" height="520"/>